dgelessus/NAGUS/docs/nagus/about.rst

 * Creating and linking to age instances.
 * Walking around in-age and interacting with some basic things.
 * Creating and deleting avatars.
-* The vault mostly works and is saved persistently in a local SQLite database.
+* The vault is fully working and saved persistently in a local SQLite database.
 * Limited saving of SDL states.
   Works without .sdl files on the server side, but can break for unlucky combinations of SDL variables.